riscgennext/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: this should be the frontend transition page
 ---